-Oil Change International, Center for Biological Diversity, Friends of the Earth U.S., Greenpeace USA, 350.org
+Oil Change International, Center for Biological Diversity, Friends of the Earth U.S., Global Witness, Greenpeace USA, Natural Resources Defense Council, 350.org

 The U.S. Export-Import Bank (ExIm) provides government-backed loans, credits, insurance, and guarantees to support the export of goods and services.
 ExIm support sends a signal to other investors and leverages additional private financial support, often driving investment in fossil fuel production that would not otherwise occur.